cornell-netlab/capisce/README.md

 Verify your build by running `./capisce exp -help`

+##### Known Issue

+On M1 Macs there may be an issue regarding the a missing `/lib64/ld-linux-x86-64.so.2` file.
+If you get such an error try building with the flag `--platform linux/amd64`

 ### Installing from source

 Capiscelib is an ocaml library, so we first need to install `opam`.